Autism and Social Security Benefits

 Caring 4 Our Kids

-We are a group of parents of children with Autism Spectrum Disorder and a few comorbid diseases such as Chronic Fatigue Syndrome and Fibromyalgia.
-We've come together and are creating a site of original and curated resources to help other like us.
+This is a group of parents of children with Autism Spectrum Disorder and a few comorbid diseases such as Chronic Fatigue Syndrome and Fibromyalgia.
+They've come together and are creating a site of original and curated resources to help individuals on the Autism Spectrum.

 Michigan Alliance for Families